lulutia/Memory/source/_posts/leetcode2.md

 title: leetcode-JavaScript实现part2
 categories: Algorithm
+date: 2015-10-12 18:09
+comments: true
 tags: [前端,计算机,算法]
 ---
 其他见part1
-##Merge Two Sorted Lists
+Merge Two Sorted Lists
 * https://leetcode.com/problems/merge-two-sorted-lists/
 * Merge two sorted linked lists and return it as a new list.
 The new list should be made by splicing together the nodes of the first two lists.